 Let’s not get this mixed up.
 People who hold systems and networks ransom are criminals.
 I’m guessing that ethics aren’t a strong suit for them.

-You pay the ransom because you believe it will get you back up and running.
-What do you do if the attacker takes your money and doesn’t give you the key to get your information back?
+You pay the ransom because you believe it will get you a decryption key and reverse the damage on any infected machines.
+What do you do if the attacker takes your money and doesn’t give you the key to get regain access and get your data back?
 What do you do if you never hear from them again, after your money is gone?

 - File a lawsuit?